moneyforwardvietnam/use-lazy-module-federation-example/README.md

 yarn dev
 ```

-- shell app ( home ) will run in port 3000
+- app home will run in port 3000
 - app2 run on port 3002
 - app3 run on port 3003
 - change any app2 or app3, we don't need to rebuild shell